 The most pressing and imminent piece of AI that is currently revolutionizing the industry and will continue to do so in a big way, however, is the tech found in self-driving vehicles safe?
 Tesla and a few others have been perfecting the self-driving car, and we’ve got fully legal vehicles on the road that can turn corners, brake and accelerate all without any input from drivers.
 As we graduate to electric cars and put more trust in the frankly mind-blowing software that prevents automated vehicles from crashing into each other, this piece of AI will take away one major problem that is the leading cause of death on roads in the developed world; human error.

 As AI becomes more prevalent in our daily lives, the applications and opportunities to improve the quality of our lives will certainly benefit from the clever software.
-Naturally, there’ll always be the Matrix-style fear of machines taking over and theoretical problems like grey goo, but in reality, it isn’t likely that AI will get to the stage in the near future.
+Naturally, there’ll always be the Matrix-style fear of machines taking over and theoretical problems like grey goo, but in reality, it isn’t likely that AI will get to the stage shortly.

-In conclusion, our biggest fear shouldn’t be a global takeover from the Facebook-built piece of AI that improved our language in a creepy way, but job losses.
+In conclusion, our biggest fear shouldn’t be a global takeover from the Facebook-built piece of AI that creepily improved our language, but job losses.
 From taxi drivers to call center workers, smart AI that is capable of driving a vehicle or handling a conversation about energy bills is much more likely to change our economy than a robot overlord grabbing control, and this new AI industry could be the thing that dictates the economy of the near future.
 Either that or a dishwasher that loads itself.

 Last Updated on by